2ndcouteau/minishell/README.md

 This project is a basic shell.
 Really basic.
 You can make simple command with arguments.

+But there are still builtins by hand.
+  - env
+  - setenv
+  - unsetenv
+  - envreset
+  - cd
+  - history
+  - exit

 Works with Gnu/Linux Debian && Mac OSX

 ### BONUS